Vallée-Jonction

+History

 In 1881, the Lévis and Kennebec Railway opened a train station between Sainte-Marie and Saint-Joseph-de-Beauce named Beauce-Jonction.
 When the Quebec Central Railway bought it in 1882, Beauce-Jonction became one of the most important train stations on the Lévis-Sherbrooke line.

-In 1900, the parish of L'Enfant-Jésus was constituted, and part of its territory was detached in 1924 to form a village of the same name, but known locally as Beauce-Junction, after the post office opened in 1883.
+In 1900, the parish of L'Enfant-Jésus was constituted, and part of its territory was detached in 1924 to form a village that has the same name but is known locally as Beauce-Junction, after the post office opened in 1883.
 The village changed its name to Vallée-Jonction in 1949.
 L'Enfant-Jésus and Vallée-Jonction amalgamated in 1989 to form the current municipality.

 Geography

 Lakes & Rivers

 The following waterways pass through or are situated within the municipality's boundaries: